-This post is going to give you 7 easy weeknight gluten free dinners for a family of 4 (with leftovers) that will cost you well under $100.
-Quick gluten free meals that are easy weeknight gluten free dinners.
+This post is going to give you 7 cheap gluten free meals that are easy weeknight gluten free dinners for a family of 4 (with leftovers) that will cost you well under $100.

 As a family of multiple food allergies/intolerances that lived on one income for a very long time, I know how to make my dollar stretch when I need to.
 It’s not always easy and sometimes it means a lot more work for me, but when your families health is at stake, you do what needs to be done.

-Recently I was asked to participate in a panel discussion by GIG.
+Recently, I was asked to participate in a panel discussion by GIG.
 I served on their Board of Trustees.
 If you are not familiar with them, please go check out their website.
 GIG is a non-profit helping the gluten free community for many years.
-They are also the company that certifies food gluten free.
+They are also the company that does the gluten free certification.

-The panel topic is ‘Navigating the Money Challenges of Eating Gluten Free’.
-I was excited to be picked for this topic since I have been talking about this and helping others through my blog with recipes and tips for years.
+The panel topic was ‘Navigating the Money Challenges of Eating Gluten Free’.
+I was excited to be picked for this topic.
+I had been talking about this recently and helping others through my blog with recipes and tips for years.

 There was a fun challenge with this panel.
 We were each given a $100 gift card and had to see how we would use it and how far we could stretch it.